OVERVIEW

 How to Become a Banker

-Bankers help meet the financial needs of clients, individuals, and institutions.
+Bankers serve as advisors to help meet the financial needs of clients, individuals, and institutions.
 They often work with retail banks to maximize profits and limit risks.
-Bankers are individuals who are interested in personal finance, business, and math.
-The position provides various benefits and many opportunities for advancement.
+This career is ideal for those interested in business, math, and finance—and offers strong earning potential and opportunities for career advancement.

 What Are the Education Requirements for a Banker?

-Most bankers need to receive a college degree.
-You may be able to work as a banker with just a high school diploma by applying for an internship program, but advancement opportunities and access to management or leadership positions will typically require a university degree in a relevant field.
+Most bankers hold a minimum of a bachelor’s degree, although it’s possible to begin a banking career with a high school diploma through an internship or entry-level positions.
+However, advancement opportunities and access to management or leadership positions will typically require a bachelor’s or master’s degree in a relevant field.

 The most common degrees for bankers include:

-Those interested in banking positions with higher salaries, such as investment banking, will need to pursue a master of business administration degree.
-Earning a degree in business management or business administration will also help you prepare for management promotions within a banking institution.
+Professionals interested in banking positions with higher salaries, such as investment banking, will need to pursue a Master of Business Administration degree.
+Earning a degree in business management or business administration will also help you prepare for leadership opportunities within a banking institution.

 Best Degrees for a Banker